iontank/ThrowingBagels/scripts/README.md

 * sane-pins: a utility script useful for debugging; it ensures your `pin_layout.txt` accurately maps physical headers to kernel IDs
 * setup-services: installs the service definition files
 * uEnv.txt: an example of what your uEnv.txt should look like.
 Not actually used as anything but reference.
+* cleanup: remove node red, cloud9, and install a zeroconf broadcaster.